fbpx

 Introduction to Coaching

-Trainer: Rowena Shurn, NEA
+Trainer: Rowena Shurn, National Education Association

 This course is for educators interested in using research-based best practices to support fellow educators through coaching and team building.
 Participants will develop their leadership skills and provide guidance to their colleagues for dynamic and transformative relationships.
 They will examine the characteristics of adult learners and different coaching models.
 Participants will analyze and implement data-based coaching conversations, effective listening skills, and strategies to effectively establish trust.